 Newtown is a tiny town located in the state of Missouri.
 With a population of 109 people and just one neighborhood, Newtown is the 541st largest community in Missouri.
-Newtown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Newtown was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in Newtown, you'll notice that it is more blue-collar than most other communities in America.
-47.50% of Newtown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Newtown is generally considered to be a blue-collar town.
+47.50% of the Newtown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Newtown is a town of professionals, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Newtown who work in food service (17.50%), teaching (16.25%), and farm management occupations (12.50%).

 You will also find that a lot of people in Newtown work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.